 You can also donate stock.
 For details, please send an email message to email@example.com.

 Include your name and contact number.
 Our treasurer will contact you to provide instructions for the stock

 than 70½, check with your tax adviser about the tax advantages of making

 a donation of cash or stock directly from an IRA account to NAH.

 Charitable Gift Donation to Newton at Home from your IRA

-Even though the CARES Act waived the Required Minimum Distribution (RMD) for 2020, if you are 70 1/2 or older you can still make gifts directly from your IRA with no federal income tax owed on the gift amount.
-The qualified charitable distribution is simple: direct your donation to NAH straight from your IRA by December 31.
+Even though the SECURE Act raised the age when you must take the Required Minimum Distribution (RMD) for 2021, if you are 70 1/2 or older you can still make gifts directly from your IRA with no federal income tax owed on the gift amount.
+The qualified charitable distribution is simple: direct your donation to NAH straight from your IRA by Dec 31.
 Your gift is excluded from your gross income for federal tax purposes.
 Please consult with your tax advisor before taking action.

 Gift to Honor, Remember, and Celebrate

 donation to NAH is a thoughtful way to honor or remember someone who has made